ome/omero-documentation/server/installation.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

 My OMERO install doesn't work!
 What do I do now!?!
-Examine the `Troubleshooting <troubleshooting>`_ page and if all else fails post a
+Examine the :ref:`rst_troubleshooting` page and if all else fails post a
 message to our ``ome-users`` mailing list discussed on the OmeroCommunity page.

 OMERO Diagnostics